Cross Canadian Ragweed: Cross Canadian Ragweed (Purple Album)

 In 2002, the group then signed with Universal South Records and released a self-titled album also alternately known as 'The Purple Album'.
-It was a tribute to the band's "little sister" Mandy Ragsdale, the younger sister of the band's drummer Randy Ragsdale, who had died in an auto accident near College Station, Texas, and whose favorite color was purple.
+It was a tribute to the band's "little sister" Mandi Ragsdale, the younger sister of the band's drummer Randy Ragsdale, who had died in an auto accident near College Station, Texas, and whose favorite color was purple.
 The album produced charted singles "17" and the ballad "Constantly", and released a music video for the hard rock track "Don't Need You."

 Soul Gravy

 Ragweed's 2004 album, Soul Gravy, debuted at No. 4 on the Billboard charts.
 Lee Ann Womack provided background vocals on the popular single "Sick and Tired".
-The project also saw the re-release of the song "Alabama" (off of 2001's Highway 377) with a heavier electric sound, which appeared on the Billboard Charts as well.
+The project also saw the re-release of the song "Alabama" (off of 2001's Highway 377) that blended sounds of southern rock, arena rock, and grunge and became very popular.
+"Alabama" appeared on the Billboard Charts as well.

 Garage

 In October 2005 the band released Garage, described by both the band and raters at AllMusic as the group's "grungiest album ever."
+The sound featured the traditional red dirt sound, but had a heavy sound of rock, grunge, and garage rock.
 Two songs, "Fighting' For" and "This Time Around" both became hits off the album.
-The album charted higher than any studio album the band ever released and for the first time, the band broke into rock radio airplay across the United States due to the song "Dimebag", a tribute to former Damageplan and Pantera guitarist "Dimebag" Darrell Abbott, who had been killed months earlier during a concert, in addition to a heavier rock sound overall.
+The project charted higher than any studio album the band ever released and for the first time, the band found its way into rock radio airplay across the United States due to the song "Dimebag", a tribute to former Damageplan and Pantera guitarist "Dimebag" Darrell Abbott, who had been killed months earlier during a concert.